AFNY Logo

 by Jack McDevitt, HarperPrism, $22.

-Alas, Eternity Road is not well paved.
-As is usual with escapist fiction, it suffers from cardboard-cutout characters, wooden dialogue, incongruous details and dull descriptions.
-It reads more like a sketch for a screenplay for a movie that would be far too expensive to ever make, even with computers and special effects.
-Readers will have to look elsewhere for a novel of the future that will do for our car-plagued planet what the classic dystopian novels Brave New World, 1984 and Animal Farm did for totalitarianism.
+Alas, Eternity Road is very poorly paved.
+As is usual with escapist fiction, it suffers from cardboard-cutout characters, wooden dialogue, incongruous details and weak descriptions.
+It reads more like a sketch for a screenplay for a movie that would have to rely heavily on cheesy digital special effects.
+Readers will have to look elsewhere for a novel of the future that will do for our car-plagued planet what the classic dystopian novels Brave New World, 1984 and Animal Farm did for society in general.

 Books from 1996: